rvesse/lubm-uba/ReadMe.md

 #### Compression

 The `--compress` option trades processing power for substantially reduced IO.
-The reduced IO which is invaluable at larger scales, for example with 8000 universities and `--consolidate Full` the compressed N-Triples output file is 2.5GB while the uncompressed output is 85GB.
+The reduced IO is invaluable at larger scales, for example with 8000 universities and `--consolidate Full` the compressed N-Triples output file is 2.5 GB while the uncompressed output is 85 GB.

 Using it with `--consolidate Full` may reduce overall performance because all the compression happens on a single thread whereas with other consolidation modes compression is spread across all threads.